d-smit/sentinel2-deep-learning/README.md

 # Novel Training Methodologies for Land Classification of Sentinel-2 Imagery

+### Note on IP

+Due to IP issues with the industrial partner, this project cannot be reproduced exactly, due to use of proprietary libraries and processes.
+Therefore, this is a high-level description of the scripts and steps taken.

 ## Project Overview

 The goal of this project was to develop training methodologies for land-cover prediction using Sentinel-2 imagery.
 A presentation, given to a both technical and non-technical audience, can be found [here](presentation.pdf).